SCI Foundation is now Unlimit Health. Learn more about what the change means for our ongoing efforts to eliminate neglected tropical diseases

 The Pediatric Praziquantel Consortium (PPC) was founded in 2012 as the first international not-for-profit partnership that aims to reduce the global disease burden of schistosomiasis by addressing the medical need of infected preschool-aged children.

-It aims to develop, register and provide access to a new orally dispersible formulation of praziquantel suitable for children aged 3 months to 5 years of age.
+It aims to develop, register and provide access to a suitable pediatric treatment option for pre-school children affected by schistosomiasis.
 The new formulation is small, has an acceptable taste and can withstand the challenges presented by warm weather, thus enabling access by children currently not receiving treatment.

 The Consortium is divided into two core teams: